epfl-ada/ada-2020-project-milestone-p3-p3_halouma/README.md

 - If there is, is it correlated to the major political party ?

 # Proposed dataset
-  1. The electoral map of the 2016 presidential election.
+  1. The electoral map of the 2016 presidential election (https://www.nytimes.com/elections/2016/results/president).
 We will pick at least one state per major political party based on the criteria "places that tend to vote much more democratic" or "places that tend to vote much more republican".
 For now, we plan to choose Massachusetts, Vermont, Rhode Island and/or New Jersey for blue, and Texas, South Carolina and/or Montana for red.
-These states have been selected
   2. The dataset from the article.
 We will extract the race, sex, search conducted and contraband found criteria with objective of observing hit rates.
 For each state, we will use the State Patrol data as this should be representative of an entire state's distribution of stops.
 This is important because we observed that even in highly republican states big cities tend to vote democratic.
-We will obtain the data from the paper's website https://openpolicing.stanford.edu/data/.
+We will obtain the dataset of the article from the paper's website https://openpolicing.stanford.edu/data/.
 It allows us to identify states whose state patrols have recorded the necessary data and make sure we assess an equivalent number of police stops for blue vs red states.
 The data files are in the form of CSV and are therefore easily manipulated using Pandas.
-We can then merge the filtered data into two dataframes, one for blue states and one for red states, for example
+We can then merge the filtered data into two dataframes, one for blue states and one for red states, for example.
 # Methods
 Our approach will consist of:
   - creating adapted datasets by including the gender of the driver and choosing blue and red states for which this information and the ones needed for the hit rates are available,